jacktuck/node-chartjs/README.md

 ## 💖 Made possibly by:

-- [canvas-prebuilt](https://github.com/node-gfx/node-canvas-prebuilt) - prebuilt node-canvas (a Cairo backed Canvas implementation in Node.js) binaries bundled with Pango, Cairo, etc which speeds up install time 🚀

 - [node-canvas](https://github.com/Automattic/node-canvas) - a Cairo backed Canvas implementation for NodeJS.
+See [installation wiki](https://github.com/Automattic/node-canvas/wiki/Installation---Ubuntu-and-other-Debian-based-systems)

 - [jsdom](https://github.com/jsdom/jsdom) - a implementation of the WHATWG DOM and HTML standards for use with node.js